Skip to content

 pass

-The synchronous API ID created for this function is auln-xxxxx, with the parameters being x=100 (integer), y="hello" (string).
+For this function, the created synchronous API ID is auln-xxxxx, and the passed parameters are x=100 (integer), y="hello" (string).

 Thus, the various calling methods are as follows:

-If the function parameters are relatively simple, the GET simplified form can be used to pass parameters, making the interface more intuitive.
+If the function parameters are relatively simple, you can use the GET simplified form to pass parameters, making the interface more intuitive.

-Since URL parameters cannot distinguish between the string "100" and the integer 100, the parameters received by the function when called will all be strings.
-The function needs to manually convert the parameter types.
+Since URL parameters cannot distinguish between the string "100" and the integer 100, the parameters received by the function when called are all strings.
+The function needs to perform type conversion on the parameters itself.

 Text Only